zktx-io/walrus-sites-ga/README.md

   + Currently on Walrus testnet, the duration of an epoch is 1 day.
 + object-id: (Optional)
   + Specifies the hex-string object ID of the existing site to be updated.
 If specified, the action will update the existing site instead of publishing a new one.
 Leave this field blank to publish a new site.
++ wal-exchange-enabled: (Optional)
+	+ Enables or disables the automatic exchange of WAL tokens during the deployment process.
+When enabled, WAL tokens will be automatically retrieved using walrus get-wal.
+	+ Default: true

 ### Environment Variables